Tiger767/Spiralflow/README.md

 *   `SequentialChatFlows`: A class to represent multiple conversation flows, flowing sequentially.
 *   `ConcurrentChatFlows`: A class to represent multiple conversation flows, flowing separately and concurrently.
 *   `ChatSpiral`: A class to represent a spiral of conversation flows.
+*   `TextLoader`: A class to load text files, optionally splitting them into chunks using a specified chunker.
+*   `PDFLoader`: A class to load PDF files, utilizing the fitz (PyMuPDF) library to extract text content.
+*   `HTMLLoader`: A class to load HTML files, extracting text content using the BeautifulSoup library.
+*   `DirectoryLoader`: A class to load files from a directory, using a specified loader instance for each file, with options for recursion and filtering by file names.
+*   `DirectoryMultiLoader`: A class to load files from a directory, using different loader instances based on file names, with options for recursion.
+*   `Chunker`: A class to split text into chunks of a specified size with overlap.
+*   `SmartChunker`: A class that splits text into chunks while respecting delimiters, tolerances, and overlap.

 Example Projects
 ------------